 Listen to your customer and use the same language they do when they are referring to your product or services.
 They will walk away with a better understanding of what you do and what you can offer them.

 If you have a blog area, USE IT!
 The blog area is where you can have a little fun.
-Employees birthdays for the month, anniversaries, feature an employee with an interview type post, seminars, conferences, ribbon cuttings, a new product, or service offering, the list is endless.
+Celebrate by featuring an employee's birthday for the month, anniversaries, feature an employee with an interview type post, seminars, conferences, ribbon cuttings, a new product, or service offering, the list is endless.

 This allows you to show the personality of your business and build loyalty with your customers.
 The About Us page is where you summarize what you are all about and this blog area is where you prove it day by day, week by week, month by month, and year by year.